dpack78/tossUpGame/README.md

 Notice the constants file also has a debug mode that if true, will give a detailed printout of the game.
 You can also change the GAME_COUNT to run more that 1 game inside a simulation

+Once you are ready run main.py to see the results!